Nitinguptadu/Image-classification-model-deployment-using-Flask-/README.md

 In this project i used base64 concept so that uploaded image will not save on server and didnot consume space on server

-For running this code clone this repo
+For running this code clone this repo and run

-and run docker-compose.yml in your terminal
+export FLASK_APP=predict_app.py

-docker-compose up docker-compose build
+flask run --host=0.0.0.0

 Dowload weights and create a models dir and put that model inside it